-The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
-The integral assets include both purchased licences and internally generated software.
+The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
+The intangible assets include both purchased licences and internally generated software.

-All software is given a finite useful life, based on assumptions of the period that the software is expected to be of use to the Authority.
+All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
 The useful life for software is deemed to be between 5 and 10 years.

 The carrying amount of intangible assets is amortised on a straight line basis.
-The amortisation of £0.226m charged to revenue in 2011/2012 was charged to the Administration cost centres and absorbed where appropriate as an overhead across service headings in the Net Expenditure of services
+The amortisation of ± 0.414 m charged to revenue in 2012/2013 was charged to administration cost centres and absorbed where appropriate as an overhead across service headings in the Cost of Services.
+It is not possible to quantify exactly how much of the amortisation is attributable to each service heading.